How to simplify your PMP ITTO study - should I memorize?

 My PMPĀ® Journey - Joe

 After working as a digital project manager for fifteen years in the fast-paced dot-com world, I made the decision to apply for certification, broaden my horizons so-to-speak.
 Had it figured out at this point, right?
 After all, I should be teaching these courses, not attending.
 I knew how to manage, how to implement, execute, monitor, and close.
-Oh, and here comes the yet.
+Oh, and here comes theĀ yet.
 Yet, I did not know the philosophy, the standardization, the why to the how.
 That is what I learned.
 And here’s how I did it, passing the exam on the first pass, above target in three out of the five processes, target on the other two.

 Aside from the PMI-requisites, I worked with Dan and While the instructions were direct and dead-on, what truly helped were access to the resources provided.
 Spreadsheets filled with the ITTOs (and you got to know these, brother), PowerPoint decks and PDFs breaking down the ins-and-the-outs of the Knowledge Areas, and best of all, access to test exams.
-These were the true...
+These were the true compass point...

 Continue Reading...